Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Abstract

 \section{Abstract}

 We demonstrate how to create maximal entanglement between two qubits that are encoded in two spectrally distinct solid-state quantum emitters embedded in a waveguide interferometer.
 The optical probe is provided by readily accessible squeezed light, generated by parametric down-conversion.
-By continuously probing the emitters, the photon scattering builds up entanglement with a concurrence that reaches its maximum after $O(10^1)$ photo-detection events.
+By continuously illuminating the emitters, the photon scattering and incremental path-erasure builds up entanglement.
 Our method does not require perfectly identical emitters, and accommodates spectral variations due to the fabrication process.
-It is also robust enough to create entanglement with a concurrence above 99\% for 10\% scattering photon loss, and can form the basis for practical entangled networks.
+Furthermore, for some line-width and energy ratios, the entanglement build-up can be significantly faster than for more similar emitters.
+It is also robust enough to create entanglement with a concurrence above 99\% in the event of scattering losses and detector inefficiencies, and can form the basis for practical entangled networks.